-It has been a pleasure to serve as Chairman of the SEGC Board throughout the year.
-I thank my fellow directors for all their efforts and support over this period, and look forward to continuing in this role in the next financial year.
+It has been a pleasure to serve as Chair of the SEGC Board throughout the year.
+I would like to thank Lynn Ralph, who will retire from the Board in December 2017 at the end of her term, for her significant contribution as a Director of SEGC.
+I thank my fellow directors for all their efforts and support over this busy period, and look forward to continuing in this role in the next financial year.